 Pushing this will display their reading progress page.
 On the progress page are three tabs as shown in the picture below.
 The tabs are ‘Books’, ‘Activity’ and ‘Achievements’.
 The page displayed is the ‘Books’ Page.

 Here is an example of the ‘Activity’ page.
 You can view the reading activity for the day, month or all time.

 This is an example of the ‘Achievements’ tab.

 Lastly, if they hit the ‘Exit Amazon FreeTime’ or ‘Exit Kindle FreeTime’ button a pop-up will come on the screen asking for the Parental Controls Password.
 This is why it is important to choose a password you will remember.

 You also need the password when adding or removing books from the FreeTime library and editing the profiles.

 I hope you found this post helpful.
 I tried to include as many images as possible and make the instructions clear.
 The setup is really easy, and doesn’t take very long from start to finish.

-If you have any questions, or comments please leave them in the comment section below, or email me directly by clicking on the envelope button below.
+If you have any questions, or comments please leave them in the comment section below.

 Happy Reading & Writing!